canvasxyz/teekit/packages/images/README.md

 ### Error Handling

-If certificate acquisition fails (e.g., DNS not configured, rate limits hit), the cert-nginx-setup service will exit gracefully and kettles will run without HTTPS support.
+If certificate acquisition fails (e.g., DNS not configured, rate limits hit), the certbot-launcher service will exit gracefully and kettles will run without HTTPS support.
 Kettles remain accessible via HTTP on ports 3001, 3002, etc.

 **Note**: Let's Encrypt limits a domain to 50 certificates/week by default.